Bloated ClickUp slowing everyone down? Leaner PM alternatives

 Pros

-- +Opinionated workflow with cycles and triage that enforces best practices
+- +Opinionated workflow with cycles, triage and automatic backlog grooming that enforces best practices

 Cons

-- -No documents, time tracking, goals or whiteboards — only issue tracking
+- -No documents, time tracking, goals or whiteboards: exclusively issue tracking and project planning

-- -Exclusively for software development, not suitable for cross-functional teams
+- -Only suitable for software development teams, not for cross-functional marketing or operations teams

 Asana